ray-x/dotfiles/README.md

 ## Shell

-### OMZshell is good, iterm2 is popular, but I turned to zprezto(with powerlevel10) + kitty.
-It is much cooler and faster.
+* OMZshell is good, iterm2 is popular, but I turned to zprezto(with powerlevel10) + kitty.
+It is cooool and faster.